a1865818/Image-Generator/README.md

 [**Public Repository**](https://github.com/a1865818/Image-Generator)

 ## **Overview**
-ImagiAI is a personal project designed as a hands-on practice with **React.js**, integrating the **OpenAI API** to generate unique AI-driven images.
+ImagiAI is a personal project designed as a hands-on practice with **React.js**, integrating the **HuggingFace API ** to generate unique AI-driven images.
 The application features a streamlined user experience, with options to save, share, and manage image prompts.

 Users can run this project locally by setting up dependencies based on `package.json` for both client and server and generating the required API keys.

 ## **Features**
-- **AI-Driven Image Generation**: Utilize the **OpenAI API** to generate custom images based on user prompts.
+- **AI-Driven Image Generation**: Utilize the **HuggingFace API** to generate custom images based on user prompts.
 - **User Management**: Save and associate image prompts with user accounts stored in a database.
 - **Image Hosting**: Upload images to **Cloudinary** for reliable storage and link generation.
 - **Responsive Design**: Built with **TailwindCSS** for mobile-friendly layouts and a modern look.